mattanimation/MistyBeta/README.md

 ### Instructions

-* Place this file in the same directory as your MistyAPI Explorer files.
 * Open using Chrome or Firefox

+*only tested on MacOS